With so many CRM options out there, how are you supposed to figure out which solution is best for your organization?

 Access to highly detailed data is crucial.

-From collecting and aggregating data to visualizing what matters most in the form of custom reports and dashboards, great reporting features are a must for your CRM.
+From collecting and aggregating data to visualizing what matters most in the form of custom reports and dashboards, great reporting features are a must for your Legal CRM Software.

 In terms of specific functionality, you’re looking for:

 - The ability to aggregate data across clients, contacts, staff members, etc.

 - Custom dashboards tailored to each CRM user in your organization

 - Automated report generation based on any data point

 No matter what kind of functionality and features your CRM for attorneys offers, it needs to be user-friendly.

 Simply put, if your CRM for attorneys is difficult to use, your team won’t be keen to use it.
 That isn’t just a waste of money—it can also be detrimental to your business.

 If your Legal CRM Software isn’t being used and updated on a regular basis, the information within it will quickly become out of sync and inaccurate.